Prevention, as with any virus, is best. Make sure that you(r):

 - Manage your work load to avoid chronic stress.

-- Use a nasal spray such as https://cofixrx.com which keeps germs that enter through your nose (like COVID often does) from taking up residence and multiplying.
-(Available through my office, email sustainablepathsnp@sbcglobal.net, or through CharmEHR if you are a patient.)
+- Use a nasal spray to keep germs that enter through your nose (like COVID often does) from taking up residence and multiplying, particularly if you think you were exposed to someone who is sick.

 I do not recommend elderberry or other immune stimulants, particularly long term, because they can overstimulate your immune system, which theoretically can be compounded by the action of COVID.